-The analyses in sections 5.2 and 5.4 confirm that the droughts of 2005, 1998, 1983 and 1964 were different in terms of circulation and rainfall distribution.
-No analyses were made for 1926 due to the absence of circulation and sufficient rainfall data at that time, so we based our analysis for that year on published literature.
+ses were made for 1926 because of the absence of circulation and sufficient rainfall data at that time, so we based our analysis for that year on published literature.
 Analyses of SST anomalies during 1925-26 by Allan et al. (1996) show the characteristic warming in the eastern Pacific Ocean as strengthening throughout 1925, reaching a peak in April of 1926.
-The drought of 1997-98 has been previously investigated and the impacts of El Nino on this drought have been investigated by Marengo and Nobre (2001).
+The drought of 1997-98 has been previously investigated and the impacts of El Niño on this drought have been investigated by Marengo and Nobre (2001).

-Time series of SST anomalies (Fig. 11) show the typical large positive SST anomalies in the tropical central Pacific during El Niño years, with the years 1926, 1983 and 1998 coinciding with drought.
+Time series of SST anomalies (Fig. 11) show the typical large positive SST anomalies in the tropical central Pacific during El Niño years, with the years 1926, 1983, and 1998 coinciding with drought.
 The droughts of 1964 and 2005 show just a weak warming of the tropical central Pacific.
 Considering the SST anomalies in the tropical North and South Atlantic and the gradient between these two sectors, we can conclude that the droughts of 1998 and 2005 coincide with warm tropical North Atlantic surface waters with 2005 being the warmest since 1920.
-The meridional SST gradient (difference between North and South Atlantic SSTs) exhibited differences of more than 1.2 °C in 2005, greater than during the drought years of 1964 and 1998, and almost similar to other dry years as 1980 and 1983.
-During 1920-2005, this difference was larger than 1 °C in 10 occasions, being about 1.2 °C in 2005 and 1.8 °C in 1958.
+The meridional SST gradient (difference between North and South Atlantic SSTs) exhibited differences of more than 1.2°C in 2005, greater than during the drought years of 1964 and 1998, and almost similar to other dry years as 1980 and 1983.
+During 1920-2005, this difference was larger than 1°C on 10 occasions, being about 1.2°C in 2005 and 1.8°C in 1958.